microsoft/PowerApps-Samples/component-framework/JS_AngularJSFlipControl/README.md

 ## What this sample does

-The increment component renders as a textbox with an `Increment` button in the runtime.
-The text box shows the current value and the `Increment` button is clickable.
-Whenever you click on the button, the value within the textbox is increased by 1.
-You can change the increment value when you are configuring the component to the field on the form.

-The increment value can be changed to any number you wish.
-The updated value flows to the framework through the *notifyOutputChanged* method.

-If the value in the text box is a valid integer, then it updates the value to the component framework.
-You can continuously click the `Increment` button and update it.
-If it’s an invalid integer, an error message pops out.
+This sample shows how to add dependencies for third-party libraries, showcasing how to perform data-binding between Power Apps component framework, component model and third-party inner data model in bi-direction.

+The flip component sample consists of a label and a button.
+When you click on the button, the text on the label toggles.

+- When the component is loaded, the label shows the text based on the bind attribute value.
+The `context.parameters.[property_name].attributes` contains the associated metadata.
+For TwoOptions fields, `context.parameters.[property_name].Options` will include both true and false value option.
+- Clicking on the Flip button, the label will update value using `notifyOutputEvents` method, getOutputs method will be called asynchronously and will flow to Power Apps component framework.
+- ClientAPI updates the bind attribute value, and the updated value flows to the component label.
+You can also use `ClientAPI` to update an attribute value to trigger control’s updateView method.
+The component then updates the third-party model and the label gets updated.

 ## How to run the sample